sizheng1996/recommender/README.md

 - plots. py
 - dataset_train.csv
 - dataset_submission.csv
+## Note
+It will take no more than 10 mins for the `run.ipynb` to run.
+Please be patient during the process.
 ## Get started
 These instructions will help you make`run.ipynb` running on your local machine and obtain the same result as ours.
 ## Data loading and Data Spliting